 Cloud computing is the fuel powering modern digital transformation.
 Across the globe, organizations invested heavily over the course of the pandemic to adapt to new market conditions, drive more efficient business processes and support mass home working.
 It’s estimated that 60% of corporate data globally is now stored in the cloud, and much of this will be in public cloud datacenters.

-Yet while many IT leaders cite security concerns as a top roadblock to public cloud projects, the truth is that those who do invest often unwittingly expose their organization by misunderstanding where security responsibilities lie.
+Yet while many IT leaders cite security concerns as a top roadblock to public cloud projects, the truth is that those who do invest often unwittingly expose their organization by misunderstanding who is responsible for cloud data security.
 The best way to mitigate these risks is to adopt a data-centric security approach which will keep sensitive data safe no matter how complex the environment.

 Concerns in the cloud